Towards practical quantum position verification: Further attacks on Scheme 2

 \subsection{Acting outside schedule}

 $S$ may gain knowledge of the signalling schedule, potentially providing her with information about $\Delta R$, the time difference between subsequent location requests.
 This exacerbates the problem illustrated in point \ref{III.3} in section III, as $S$ would know when she is able to move $B$ (or encourage him to move, by spoofed GPS or other means) without risking a location check.
 This risk could be mitigated either by keeping the schedule suitably secret (by sending it encrypted) and unpredictable, or by ensuring the scheduled times are frequent enough that $S$ could not move $B$ a significant distance before the next verification is due.
-Note that the first option consumes a potentially large amount of shared secret key.
+Note that the first option consumes a potentially large amount of shared secret key and the second requires a potentially high key refresh rate.